Yi-TN/Yi-TN.github.io/_pages/about.md

 ![Achievements](/assets/images/game_screenshots/achievements.png){: .align-right}

-I have always been passionate about video games since I was a kid, starting from a Sony PSP.
-After 20 years, I grow huge interest in all kind of games. my favorit genre is CRPG, and Dragon Age series and Pathfinder Pathfinder: Wrath of the Righteous, where i expierence a facinating story.
-Besides, I also like soul-like games to challenge myself, I have achievemed all achivement in Elden Ring, Dark Souls 3, Sekiro and Bloodborne.
-I am also a huge fan of indie games, such as Hades, VA-11 Hall-A, where I eperience how creative the creators are.

-While playing games, im deeply attricted to how facinating the game worlds are, from realistic world in 3A games like Spider-Man, Cyberpunk 2077, to unique stylish game like Hi-Fi RUSH.
-I want to participating in developing a cool looking game, a fun game.

 I've been passionate about video games ever since I first picked up a *Sony PSP* as a kid.
 Over the years, that passion has grown into a deep appreciation for all kinds of games and the creativity behind them.

 My favorite genre is **CRPGs**, especially the *Dragon Age series* and *Pathfinder: Wrath of the Righteous*, where I experienced some of the most fascinating storytelling in games.
 I also enjoy Souls-like games for their challenge and design depth, I've accomplishe **all achievements** in *Elden Ring*, *Dark Souls III*, *Sekiro*, and *Bloodborne*.